pkumaschow/monitor/README.md

 Docker compose for Prometheus, Grafana, Prometheus Pushgateway and the Prometheus Node Exporter

+`docker-compose up`

 I have Cockpit running on port 9090 so I mapped prometheus to 9900

+## Push Gateway

+Metrics can be pushed to the prometheus via the PushGateway using the test script in the scripts directory.

+## Prometheus container fails to start?

+se-linux might be set to enforcing which can cause problems with docker volumes

-If se-linux is enforcing on your docker host either set it to permissive or run:
+Either set it to permissive or run:

 `chcon -Rt svirt_sandbox_file_t ./prometheus.yml`

-Links:
+## Links:

 https://github.com/prometheus/prometheus